scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 Likewise, a winning node means either:

-* The board is over and the player has won, OR
+* The board is over and the player has won
+  (return false if the board is `over?` and game is `tied?` or opponent won) OR
-* It is the player's turn, and one of the children nodes is a winning board for the player (we'll be smart and take that move), OR
+* It is the player's turn, and one of the children nodes is a winning node for the player (we'll be smart and take that move), OR
 * It is the opponent's turn, and all of the children nodes are winning nodes for the player (even TicTacToeKasparov can't beat you from here).